 Not the most heavy-duty iPad Pro case available.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 When Apple first announced the iPad Pro, it managed to change the tablet game yet again, with a CPU under the hood that could power a laptop, an incredible custom stylus, and an expanded screen, it was instantly a best-in-class device.
 Despite being one of the most expensive tablets around, professionals and power users continue to love it, and most agree that it definitely earns its “pro” moniker.

-Naturally, if you’re an iPad Pro owner, you’re going to want to protect your investment, and that means buying the right case, but that’s probably why you’ve come to us.
-Here is your guide to finding the perfect case for your iPad Pro: how to narrow your search options, the features to look for, and the models that offer the best value.
-When you’re ready to buy, check out our top iPad Pro case picks, too.
+Naturally, if you’re an iPad Pro owner, you’re going to want to protect your investment, and that means buying the right case.
+Narrow your search options by identifying the features you need and then look for the models that offer the best bang for you buck.

 There are literally hundreds of different iPad Pro cases to choose from, so it’s easy to go a little nuts trying to tell them apart.
 Before you get lost in a sea of search results, ask yourself these questions.
 They will help you get to the right case more quickly.

 The largest iPad Pro has been 12.9 inches from day one, but there have been different variants of the smaller version, ranging from 9.7 to 11 inches.
 It’s most important to get the right size case for your iPad Pro, so make sure to filter out any options that don’t match yours.

 Will you be using a wireless keyboard with your iPad Pro?